miguelalba96/github.io/_posts/21-11-29-Tensorflow-low-level-API.md

 ## Further steps

 Once the final model is designed we can create a custom training pipeline.
-This involves using a loop as in PyTorch where we perform training and validation steps.
+This involves using a training loop as in PyTorch where we need to define training and validation steps.

 To write a custom training step we can use `tf.GradientTape` and decorate its function with `@tf.function` to speed up its computation.
 This tutorial in the official [Tensorflow documentation](https://www.tensorflow.org/guide/keras/writing_a_training_loop_from_scratch) shows pretty well how the low level training/validation loop logic works.
 The main difference in this case would be using the model we defined above instead of `tf.keras.Model`.

 Additional steps might imply writing a summary to log the training metrics in Tensorboard (using `tf.summary.create_file_writer`) and save checkpoints with the help of a checkpoint manager (`tf.train.Checkpoint` and `tf.train.CheckpointManager`).
 I will create another blog post showing their usage when writing low level TF pipelines.

-For now, this link is sample showing an interesting custom training pipeline that mixes these concepts (summaries and checkpoints) in some models written with `tf.keras.Model` for retina damage detection in OCT scans: [Link](https://github.com/miguelalba96/OCT_project)
+For now, this link serves as a example showing how to manage these custom training pipeline concepts (summaries and checkpoints) in some models written with `tf.keras.Model` for retina damage detection in OCT scans: [Link](https://github.com/miguelalba96/OCT_project)

 This is a link to the Google Colab to run all the code from this post:
 [Link](https://colab.research.google.com/drive/18KOzhewyqBGAw_zNWfKWW1IA85qecn1c?usp=sharing)